-Problem Procedure
+Problem Pro Procedure

-The BIOS setting and system date/ time are lost.
-The lasting time of the Real-Time Clock (RTC) has run out.
-You must set the date and time in the TOSHIBA Setup Utility by using the following steps:
+The BIOS setting and system date/ time are lost. run e lasting time of the Real-Time Clock (RTC) has out.
+You must set the date and time in the SHIBA Setup Utility by using the following ps:

-Launch the TOSHIBA Setup Utility.
+1. Launch the TOSHIBA Setup Utility.

 Refer to the TOSHIBA Setup Utility section for further information.

 2. Set the date in the System Date field.

 3. Set the time in the System Time field.

 4. Follow the on-screen instructions to proceed.